 Laos is bordered by Thailand and Vietnam, as well as China in the north, Myanmar in the northwest, and Cambodia in the south.
 Forests and mountains cover most of the country’s land while it has no coastline border.
-Despite its geographic disadvantage comparing to other countries in the area, Laos still offers a great experience for travelers who are keen on the “off the beaten track” destinations.
+Despite its geographic disadvantage compared to other countries in the area, Laos still offers a great experience for travelers who are keen on “off the beaten track” destinations.
 If Laos is in your bucket list, you should know more about Laos weather before planning your vacation.

 Laos weather overview

 Laos weather is relatively uncomplicated with 2 distinct seasons: dry and wet season.

 The dry season in Laos typically runs from October to April, and the wet season starts from May until September.
 The heaviest rainfall is generally sawed in August and September, especially in the Southern part.
 Between March and June, the beginning of the wet season is the hottest period in the year when the temperature can reach 35°C and above.